zorian-f/nd013-c1-vision-solution/README.md

 Minimum Value for bbox 0.0
 ```
 #### Analyse Cyclists
 As shown in the Classdistribution analysis, there is a imblance in classes.
 Especially the cyclsit class is very underrepresented in the dataset.
 To know a exact percentage of the proportion of each class i calculated the overal percentage per Class in `analyse_cyclists`, i also analysed which tfRecord holds the cyvlist class und how much of them.
 Depending on which cross-validation method is used later on, this could become handy.
-The result of the analysis confirms what we already saw in the Classdistribution analysis:
 ```
 [(1, 76.3081267096091, 17296), (2, 23.07861995941057, 5231), (4, 0.613253330980323, 139)]
 ('segment-10023947602400723454_1120_000_1140_000_with_camera_labels_10.tfrecord', 2)